raghu-vijaykumar/blog/content/docs/system-design/index.md

    - Requires complex integration tests to catch issues before production.
    - Becomes more challenging as the number of services grows.

-#### Summary
-- The **Choreography Pattern** is ideal for flows with fewer services and is highly scalable and cost-effective.
-However, it poses challenges in troubleshooting and requires careful testing and monitoring.

 # Performance Patterns